-HitLeap is a traffic exchange that enables site owners to send highly-targeted traffic to any website in the world.
+HitLeap was a traffic exchange that enabled site owners to send highly-targeted traffic to any website in the world.
 Its powerful, easy-to-use dashboard and proven track record make it the traffic exchange of choice among in-the-know site administrators and growth hackers alike and explain why it has received primarily positive reviews around the web.

 How Does HitLeap Work?

 HitLeap is a traffic exchange founded back in 2008.
 Using its unique platform, the HitLeap Viewer (discussed below), HitLeap makes it extremely easy for website owners to drive large amounts of traffic to their sites quickly.
 It offers site owners extreme precision over the traffic they receive and sells it at affordable prices.
 This is great for remote business owners who rely on their website and not on a physical office in a big city to run their business.

 Site owners using HitLeap acquire and spend “hits”, the currency we'll discuss throughout this post.
 Just as a website hit is a person reaching your website, a HitLeap hit is a person who reaches your website from the HitLeap Viewer.
 Depending on whether you're using the Regular, High, or Ultra Plan (discussed below), those hits will hold a slightly different value for you.

 There are two ways you can earn hits: either by viewing other websites in the HitLeap Viewer, or by buying them with cash.
 Viewing other sites in the HitLeap Viewer is a significantly slower way to earn hits, but it's free.